How to Use Coffee Syrup

 The Lavender Flip, for example, combines lavender syrup, espresso, half-and-half cream, and one egg in a cocktail shaker before straining it into a glass– an alcohol-free, energizing cocktail for a warm Spring morning.

-A Coffee Old Fashioned Bourbon is great for those that do want a little extra oomph—bourbon mixed with syrup and coffee liqueur will be sure to kick you into high gear.
+A Coffee Old Fashioned Bourbon is another great drink for those that do want a little extra oomph—bourbon mixed with syrup and coffee liqueur will be sure to kick you into high gear.

 A Whiskey Maple Coffee Cocktail is another boozy one, using maple-flavored coffee syrup, whiskey, milk, and ice to shake up into a refreshing drink.